Set up ADFS

 Set up Upkeep

-- Enter your SAML 2.0 Endpoint URL (SAML 2.0/W-Federation URL endpoint).
+- Enter your SAML 2.0 Endpoint URL (SAML 2.0/W-Federation URL endpoint) (This is where your users will login).
 The default installation is /adfs/ls/

 - Enter your Identity Provider Issuer.
 Click on services and then click Edit Federation Services in right panel and copy Federation Service Identifier.